tamhinsf/Azure4Alexa/README.md

 And while a single skill can only have one invocation name, it can have multiple intents that provide the same, related, or un-related functionality.

 Optionally, intents can make use of custom or pre-defined Alexa slots, which are variable values.
-You could define an intent in which the user states the name of a city: “what’s the temperature in \{slot name\}?”, where “\{slot name\}” could be London, San Francisco, or another city.
+You could define an intent in which the user states the name of a city in a slot: “what’s the temperature in \{slot name\}?”, where “\{slot name\}” could be London, San Francisco, or another city.
 Alexa will map the value of the spoken slot to a known value, which you can then use in your response to the user.
 You can define your own slot values (i.e. a list of transporation lines), or make use of the pre-created ones from Alexa, which include well-known cities, date and times, and region names.

 Optionally, users can authenticate to your service.
-Alexa provides an OAuth 2.0 authentication framework that also supports token refreshes(!).
+Alexa provides an OAuth 2.0  framework that also supports token refreshes(!).
 You'll enter all of the usual OAuth 2.0 client configuration settings into the Amazon Developer Console: login URL,  client ID, application secret, scopes, etc.  The re-direct destination for your OAuth 2.0 flow will be an Alexa server, which will also be responsible for storing and refreshing your user's access token.
 When users add your Custom Skill using the companion app on their iOS or Android device, they'll be able to link their account to your skill: specifically, the companion app will launch an embedded browser that sends them to the login URL you identified.
 After that, anytime a user invokes your skill, Alexa will send the user's access token to your service so you can make use of it in your code.

 #### Your Service